-Proxy Statement for the 2017 Annual Meeting of Shareholders to be Held on October 10, 2017
+Proxy Statement for the 2018 Annual Meeting of Shareholders to be Held on October 9, 2018

-Important Notice Regarding the Availability of Proxy Materials for the 2017 Annual Meeting of Shareholders to be held on October 10, 2017: This Proxy Statement and the Accompanying Annual Report are Available at www.strattec.com
+Important Notice Regarding the Availability of Proxy Materials for the 2018 Annual Meeting of Shareholders to be held on October 9, 2018:

+This Proxy Statement and the Accompanying Annual Report are Available at www.strattec.com

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of STRATTEC (the "Annual Meeting") to be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 10, 2017, at 8:00 a.m., local time, and any adjournments thereof.
-Only shareholders of record at the close of business on August 23, 2017 will be entitled to notice of and to vote at the Annual Meeting.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of STRATTEC (the "Annual Meeting") to be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 9, 2018, at 8:00 a.m., local time, and any adjournments thereof.
+Only shareholders of record at the close of business on August 22, 2018 will be entitled to notice of and to vote at the Annual Meeting.
 There will be no presentation regarding our operations at the Annual Meeting.
-The only matters to be discussed are the matters set forth in this Proxy Statement for the 2017 Annual Meeting of Shareholders and such other matters as are properly presented at the Annual Meeting.
+The only matters to be discussed at the Annual Meeting are the matters set forth in this Proxy Statement for the 2018 Annual Meeting of Shareholders and such other matters as are properly presented at the Annual Meeting.

 Our principal executive offices are located at 3333 West Good Hope Road, Milwaukee, Wisconsin 53209.
-It is expected that our Annual Report to Shareholders, this Proxy Statement and the accompanying form of Proxy will be mailed, furnished or otherwise made available to shareholders on or about September 7, 2017.
+It is expected that our Annual Report to Shareholders, this Proxy Statement and the accompanying form of proxy will be mailed, furnished or otherwise made available to shareholders on or about September 6, 2018.